 The Park Bond Capital Fund accounts for bond proceeds, donations and expenditures related to the park bond project.
 As we look to have the pool and community center portions of the project complete by the end of the 2021, we are also looking at funds needed to complete the project.
-While we have received significant donations for the project, over \$3 Million Dollars in donations will be coming in after the pool and community center are completed.
-In this budget, staff recommend using a small portion of REET Funds along with a large portion of the funds in the Cumulative Reserve Fund in order to pay for completion of the project.
+We have received significant donations for the project.
+Over \$3 million dollars in donations will be coming in after the pool and community center are completed.
+In this budget, \$1 million will be used from the Cumulative Reserve Fund to pay for completion of the project.
+An additional \$2.3 million dollar loan will be implemented for cash flow purposes from the Cumulative Reserve Fund.
 As donation funds come in over the next few years, we will use those funds to rebuild the Cumulative Reserve Fund.
 This way, we do not have to borrow additional funds from a separate party in order to complete the project.